hxz393/BrutalityExtractor/README_EN.md

 When the software encounters errors during operation, first check the common problems and solutions summarized below.
 Then check whether there are the same problems in all [Issues](https://github.com/hxz393/BrutalityExtractor/issues).
 If it doesn't help, you can submit a new [Issue](https://github.com/hxz393/BrutalityExtractor/issues) and attach the relevant log files.

-## Startup error `'NoneType' object has no attribute 'read_dict'`

-After downloading the new version and overwriting the original executable file, an error occurred upon startup.

-**Cause**: The new version has significant changes and is not compatible with the configuration file of the old version.

-**Solution**: Delete the `config` folder at the location where the software is placed, and re-run to initialize the configuration file.

 ## The window is not normal after maximizing

 The collapse and expansion do not automatically adapt to the window height in full-screen mode.